 Led by a group of visionary enthusiasts, including Allen Newell, Herbert Simon, and Alan Perlis, the Department of Computer Science was formed in July 1965, with Alan Perlis as its head.
-As one of the first such departments in the nation, its creation was
+As one of the first such departments in the nation, its creation was what now seems an inevitable step.

-Extending a legacy begun in 1965, the MS in Computer Science program was launched, accepting its first class, in the spring of 2012. what now seems an inevitable step.
 From the very beginning, Computer Science at Carnegie Mellon was interdisciplinary and, in fact, drew its early strength from this meshing of students and faculty from the component disciplines.
 It was clear that an expansive approach to the field, fueled with solid science and a focus on the training of a new generation of scientists, would best serve the purpose of our campus and the industrial/academic community at large.
 This was a budding field, and Carnegie Mellon would be serving a critical role in populating the discipline with "trained professionals" who would be able to expand the parameters of what a computer could do and be used for.